 A sentence probably seems too short.
-After all, Most real coding problems and tasks take much more than a sentence to describe.
+After all, most real coding problems and tasks take much more than a sentence to describe.
 It can seem impossible to ask something useful within that limit.
 It is difficult to distill problems down to a sentence or two, but it is worth it.
 Short questions give the candidate more time to work and give you more time to assess the candidate.
 Remember, any time you are talking is time that the candidate doesn’t have to show their skills.
 Concise questions also tend to be more realistic for the time frame and more readily adapted to different skill levels.
 If your question doesn’t fit in a sentence or two, consider breaking it up into multiple parts.
 That way if a candidate only has time to tackle part of it they still feel like they made progress.

-Another issue I see in many people’s interview questions is the use of jargon.
+Another issue I see in many interview questions is the use of jargon.
 Jargon may be company specific terminology; we have plenty of that at Google.
 Alternatively, programming language or industry-specific terms may be jargon to junior candidates.

 Here’s another jargon example in a question I used for several years, “Write a function that converts an integer to expanded form.”
 Most adults don’t know what is meant by “expanded form” which makes this question much harder than it needs to be.
 I often had to define and explain expanded form in the interview which used up precious time.
 I ended up rewriting the question to remove the jargon which saved time and gave me more information about the candidate’s actual skills.

 One of the easiest ways to eliminate jargon and shorten your question is to give examples.
-For the question expanded form I mentioned above, I rewrote it is “Write a function that takes an integer and prints out the number’s decomposition.
+For the question expanded form I mentioned above, I rewrote it as “Write a function that takes an integer and prints out the number’s decomposition.
 For example, 372 would become 3 hundreds, 7 tens, 2 ones.”
 I’ve also heard of interviewers giving one example input and output and then asking the candidate specify the output for another input to verify understanding.